View Gary Pomerenke's Obituary on TheDay.com and share memories

 |

-Norwich - Gary A. Pomerenke, 66, of Norwich, formerly of Niantic, died Friday, June 14, 2019, at the Yale New Haven Hospital.
-Gary had last been employed as a Job Coach for Sharp Training.
+Norwich - Gary A. Pomerenke, 66, died Friday June 14, 2019, in New Haven surrounded by his children.

+Gary was born in New Britain to Albert and Ann Ebert Pomerenke.
+Gary was predeceased by his Parents and his brother Wayne.

+Gary is survived by his sister Karen (Pomerenke) Zelvin and her husband Ken of Florida; his children, Mathew Pomerenke and his wife Monica, Joshua Pomerenke and his wife Mia, Heidi Pomerenke and Kevin Quijano, Kyle Pomerenke and Amber McLaughlin; and grandchildren, Adam, Aidan, Alex, Ava, Logan, Kali, Parker, Isaiah, Elijah, Nathalie and Layla.

-Visitation will be from 10 to noon Saturday, June 22, at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand St., Niantic.
-A service will be conducted at 11:30 a.m. during the visitation.
+Visitation will be from 10 to noon Saturday, June 22, with a service at 11:30 a.m. at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand St., Niantic.